Skip to main content

 Riddle approaches his role in a similar way.
 Having discovered his passion for teaching during his undergraduate studies, Riddle sees his classroom as a space where students can critically examine their beliefs while learning to communicate with respect and empathy.
 Riddle uses the Dignity Index in the classroom to encourage students to articulate their perspectives with confidence while embracing the diverse viewpoints of their peers.

-“The main point is to make sure you’re treating each other as people who are valuable and worthy of respect, even if they disagree with you,” Riddle said.
+“The main point is to make sure you’re treating each other as people who are valuable and worthy of respect even if they disagree with you,” Riddle said.

 The Power of the Dignity Index

 This shared commitment to utilizing the Dignity Index in class aligns seamlessly with CMU’s core values.
 The Dignity Index offers students a tangible way to understand how respect and contempt differ, illustrating the nuance of effective, respectful communication.
-Mantyla incorporates textbooks like They Say, I Say to teach students how to acknowledge opposing perspectives — a concept closely aligned with the principles of the Dignity Index.
+Mantyla incorporates textbooks like They Say, I Say to teach students how to acknowledge opposing perspectives.
+Both instructors encourage students to express their thoughts respectfully and constructively, promoting an environment where students can discuss ideas openly and even disagree while still extending dignity to one another.

 “It’s a good reminder that we grow when we interact with people who don’t agree with us,” Riddle said.
 “It helps us avoid the echo chamber.”